 Is Oxalis Poisonous?

-The Oxalis leaves contain oxalic acid, which is considered toxic when consumed in large quantities.
-Oxalic acid are abundantly present in many plants, such as beets, berries, beans, nuts, spinach, chard, black pepper etc.
+Oxalis leaves contain oxalic acid, which is considered toxic when consumed in large quantities.
+The oxalic acid is abundantly present in many plants, such as beets, berries, beans, nuts, spinach, chard, black pepper etc.

 It can be considered an anti-nutrient in lower doses because it prevents absorption of important minerals like iron.
 However, people with gout, rheumatism, arthritis and kidney stones should avoid it.

 Oxalis leaves can be used for medicinal purposes.